How your personal information is used

-In line with our principles, in addition to electronic data automatically collected when you use our website, in order to provide you with a service or to respond to any questions or queries you may have, we may request and collect the following data from you:
+In line with our principles, in order to provide you with a service or to respond to any questions or queries you may have, we may request and collect the following data from you:

-When we receive your enquiry, we will contact you by telephone using the number(s) you have provided and will then seek your consent to collect further information about your personal and household circumstances in order to establish whether you are eligible for the LEAP service and to ensure that we provide you with the best service that we can through the scheme.
+When we receive your enquiry, we will contact you by telephone using the number(s) you have provided and will then seek your consent to collect further information about your personal and household circumstances in order to establish whether you are eligible for the LEAP service and to ensure that we provide you with the best service that we can.
 This information may include:

 - Household income information

 - Names of any state benefits you receive

 - Relevant information about health problems